Savings & Investing

 Some shares pay you simply for holding them.
 Dividend yield measures how much — but a very high yield is not always the good news it looks like.

 Shares can reward investors in two ways: the price can rise, and the company can pay out cash along the way.
 That cash payment is a dividend, and dividend yield is the measure that tells you how generous it is relative to the price.
-This guide explains the concept — and an important trap.
+This guide explains the concept, works through the numbers — including the franking credits that make Australian dividends unusual — and flags an important trap.

 What a Dividend Is

 A dividend is a payment a company makes to its shareholders, usually out of its profits.
-Not every company pays one — some prefer to reinvest all their profit back into growing the business — but many established companies distribute a portion to shareholders, often once or twice a year.
+Not every company pays one — some prefer to reinvest all their profit back into growing the business — but many established companies distribute a portion to shareholders, often twice a year in Australia (an interim and a final dividend).

 For the investor, a dividend is income that arrives without selling anything.
 You continue to hold the share and receive the cash.